marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

 ---

+---
-Future phases/releases will extend this document with:
+Future releases may extend this document with:

-- More detailed performance considerations and SLOs based on the existing Prometheus metrics.
+- More detailed performance considerations and SLOs based on Prometheus metrics and load-testing results.
-- Optional advanced hardening (e.g. rate limiting for ingest/auth and additional validation) beyond the v1.0.0 scope.
+- Additional security and robustness improvements (for example, richer validation rules and more advanced alert de-duplication or aggregation strategies) if required by real-world usage.
-- Final documentation polish, README for portfolio and release notes for v1.0.0 (F11).
+- Further documentation polish, extra examples and operational runbooks tailored to production deployments.